HL7/PDDI-CDS/input/pagecontent/use-cases.md

 	<td style="background-color: #f4fff2"><strong>Clinical Consequences</strong>: Increased risk of bleeding due to increased exposure from DOAC </td>
       </tr>
       <tr>
-	<td><strong>Comment:</strong> The clinical consequences associated with a NPDI MUST be reported if known.
+	<td><strong>Comment:</strong> The clinical consequences associated with a NPDI SHOULD be reported if known.
 Clinical consequences SHOULD refer health outcomes as specifically as possible.
 To support a computable representation of the NPDI, clinical consequences SHOULD be represented as one or more sets of terms from a terminology such as <a href="http://www.who.int/classifications/icd/en/" target="new">ICD-10</a> or <a href="https://www.snomed.org/snomed-ct" target="new">SNOMED-CT</a>.
 Such so called <i>value sets</i> MAY be referenced by a URI to a public repository such as the <a href="https://vsac.nlm.nih.gov/" target="new">Value Set Authority Center</a> that is maintained by the <a href="https://www.nlm.nih.gov/" target="new">United States National Library of Medicine</a>.</td>
       </tr>
     </table>
     <table>